 Challenge: there’s not enough budget to hire this many test managers

 Fortunately you probably won’t need to.
 These challenges won’t require one full-time test manager each per product being developed.
 The positions described here may be combined with each other, or with other positions as described above or may be fulfilled by one test manager for several products.
 However if you face multiple of these challenges and you wish to add one test manager to the team, make sure to carefully select the position that will help resolve your most critical challenge.
-You could also look to provide one of your team members with a TMap® Suite test master / test manager training, for example at the Sogeti Academy.
+You could also look to provide one of your team members with a TMap® Suite test master / test manager training.